patrick-ogrady/website/hackmd/vryx-poc.md

 Write a series of logs (very similar to WAL approach) but we make compaction deterministic/tied to the block.
 This sets the stage for trivially charging rent on recycled keys.

+Batches are written to log files that are eventually compacted when they have an overwhelming amount of useless data.

 ### Parallel Execution

 ## Learnings